DZLT-AM

-DZLT (1188 AM) Radyo Pilipino is a radio station owned and operated by Radyo Pilipino Media Group through its licensee Radio Corporation of the Philippines.
+DZLT (1188 AM) Radyo Pilipino is a radio station owned and operated by the Radio Corporation of the Philippines.
 Its studio and transmitter are located in Brgy.
-Ibabang Dupay, Lucena City, Quezon.
-It has the distinction of being the oldest radio station in southern Luzon and it is one of the RCP-owned stations that have affiliated with the Radio Mindanao Network, together with DWPR in Dagupan and DXOC in Ozamiz.
+Ibabang Dupay, Lucena City, Quezon Province.
+It has the distinction of being the oldest radio station in southern Luzon and is one of the few Radyo Pilipino stations affiliated with Radio Mindanao Network.
+It operates daily from 5:00 AM to 8:30 PM.

 DZLT's transmitter was knocked down twice by typhoons: the most recent one by Typhoon Xangsane (Milenyo) in 2006.